ZarnackGroup/Ladwig_et_al_2024/README.md

 ## 1 Preprocessing and alternative splicing analysis with MAJIQ
 ****
+The RMarkdown contains the preprocessing steps of the raw reads and the following MAJIQ scripts for alternative splicing analysis.

 The rendered HTML-report can be accessed at ... .

 ## 2 Impact of library characteristics on alternative splice analysis
 ****
 The R scripts contain the code used to investigate the influence of the characteristics on:
+- read alignment
 - LSV detection
 - LSV quantification
-- Alternative splicing event types
+- Alternative splicing event types distribution